rsthn/rose-core/README.md

 In the future we're planning to build ports of Rose and its extensions for other host languages such as Python, NodeJS or whatever hot crazy lang may be available in the future.
 And when that happens, all of your current code written for Rose will **continue to work seamlessly** in the new host language (given that all required extensions are _of course_ ported to the new host language as well).

-And that my friend, is the power of Rose.
+And _that_ dear readers, is the power of Rose.

 <br/>